 Cantilevering can be used on larger steps than these, and it can give a light effect without taking up valuable ground space.

 Pay attention to the detail.
 Steps needn’t stand alone.
 In this space, clever use is made of visually and physically linking them to other elements, such as the seating and the water feature.
 This creates an inviting journey through the garden, drawing the visitor from one level to the next.

-T and provide a strong visual link; variety comes from a change in direction and construction.
+The steps to each level share the same materials and provide a strong visual link; variety comes from a change in direction and construction.
 In addition, the steps don’t break the lines of the retaining walls, which gives a wider feel to the garden.

 The clever design and attention to the fine details lend a sense of space, interest and lightness.

 Make a splash.
 Since the first gardens were created, water and steps have gone hand in hand.
 The possibilities for interplay are endless, from cascades on both sides of your steps to having a falling stream down the middle, breaking the line of the steps in an interesting way.